AngelaIp/aras-image-uploader-for-tech-docs/README.md

 Normally you have to do the following steps to upload graphics for MPP Process Plans:
 Graphics -> New Graphic… -> Select an image… ->  External File –> Start file picker -> Pick the file -> OK

-Repeating this procedure for around 100 pictures of a work instruction is probably the most dismal work in the world.
+Adding 100 pictures to a work instruction would require repeating these steps for each image.
 But help is at hand!
 With the feature you can add multiple graphics at once!